Onions

 Bulb Onions – Start Seeds Inside:

-Starting onion seeds indoors in the fall allows for controlled conditions, ensuring strong seedlings ready for
+Starting onion seeds indoors in the fall provides controlled conditions and strong seedlings for transplanting during cool weather.

 Bulb Onions – Direct Seed:

-Direct seeding bulb onions is not recommended because it can be challenging to achieve consistent
+Direct seeding bulb onions is not recommended because germination and uniform bulb sizing are harder to manage outdoors.

 Bulb Onions – Transplant Starter Plants: